smarkey/spotkick.NET/README.md

 docker-compose up
 ```

-The application is available at `http://localhost:5000` and the API is available using swagger at `http://localhost:5000/swagger`
+The application is available at `http://localhost:6253` and the API is available using swagger at `http://localhost:6253/swagger`

+When using Docker, the port number is `6254`

 # Testing & Static Analysis